dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 To use this feature effectively, you need to first configure services in your microservices.
 Second, you need a front-end application that queries for the health reports.
 That front-end application could be a custom reporting application, or it could be an orchestrator itself that can react accordingly to the health states.

-### Using the HealthChecks feature in your back-end ASP.NET microservices
+### Use the HealthChecks feature in your back-end ASP.NET microservices

 In this section, you will learn how the HealthChecks feature is used in a sample ASP.NET Core 2.2 Web API application.
 Implementation of this feature in a large scale microservices like the eShopOnContainers is explained in the later section.
 To begin, you need to define what constitutes a healthy status for each microservice.
 In the sample application, the microservices are healthy if the microservice API is accessible via HTTP and its related SQL Server database is also available.